liferay-design/liferay.design/src/markdown/lexicon/core-components/sidebar.md

 order: 324
 ---

-A vertical panel that appears from the right or the left side of the screen, triggered by a button.

 Lexicon defines two types of sidebars:
 * **Product Menu:** Lets the user navigate through different applications inside the Control Panel and the Site.
 See [product menu](../../satellite-components/sidebar/product-menu) for more information.